cristinae/teaching/mt2023/README.md

 ### Week 7

-The basics of neural networks with relevance to machine translation. <br>
+The basics of neural networks with relevance to machine translation.

 * K3: Neural networks for translation technologies I
 * K4: Neural networks for translation technologies II